jiffyspace/ha_eos_addon/eos_local_build/DOCS.md

 ## How to use

+### Comfortable way

+Use [EOS Connect](https://github.com/ohAnd/EOS_connect) and configure it.

+The result will be a nice UI and a MQTT Enties that you can use to automate your home.
+Please read the docs of eos connect for more information.

+### Manual way

+**Since Home Assistant version 2025.6 there is a new action available called "recorder.get_statistics", which makes the long term statistics available in e.g. automations.
+This means that the SQL sensors are not necessary anymore which makes the manual setup process a lot easier.**

 This add-on makes the [EOS web server](https://github.com/Akkudoktor-EOS/EOS) available as Home Assistant add-on at the defined port (default 8503).

 [Swagger API documentation](https://petstore3.swagger.io/?url=https://raw.githubusercontent.com/Akkudoktor-EOS/EOS/refs/heads/main/docs/akkudoktoreos/openapi.json)